 • One of the earliest laws adopted in Waco prohibited loitering on the bridge crossing the railroad.
 Some later Town fathers were, however, apparently ignorant of the law, as Town records show that the Aldermen not only met on the overhead bridge to dedicate it on June 3, 1937, but also swore in a new Mayor and three members of the Town Council there.

 * The Town of Waco has employed a various array of public officials over the years.
-These include a Police officer, Tax Collector, and a full School Board that managed Waco School.
+These include a Police officer, Tax Collector, Dog Catcher, and a full School Board that managed Waco School.
+For many years the only building the Town owned was a small one room jail that set on what is now Dodd St.

 Town of Waco